Fraunhofer-IIS/LASER/README.md

 ## Setup
 ### Install dependencies

 To run the LASER pipeline, you will have to install its dependencies.
-We recommend doing to create a virtual environment via
+We recommend creating a virtual environment via
 ```bash
 python -m venv laser-env
 source laser-env/bin/activate